Senths02/portfolio/src/content/watch-party-data.md

 ### A moment of joy
 I used an empathy map to understand the type of content an invitee might require on a watch party invitation.

 >Receiving an invitation to a party is usually a moment of joy.
-I styled the screen with this mind.
+I styled the screen with this in mind.

 After discussions with the team around feasibility, I sketched ideas for the visual design.